 The Common Reading Program is an initiative for UCF’s First Time in College (FTIC) students.
 The intent of establishing a Common Reading Program is to engage FTIC students in a dialogue around a relevant topic while creating a sense of community amongst incoming students.

-Convocation: The Knighting, is the official university welcome for new students (freshmen and transfers alike).
+The Knighting is the official university welcome for new students (freshmen and transfers alike).
 Held the Sunday before Fall classes begin, President Hitt and other distinguished speakers, the UCF Marching Knights, Knightro, and others kick off students’ academic journey during an exciting and motivational event.

 LINK (Learning and Interacting with New Knights) is an incentive-based program to help FTIC (first-time-in-college) and transfer students get involved on campus.
 LINK is designed to get students out of their rooms and into the UCF community.
 With events from academic and learning programs to interaction and community-building workshops, there is something to help every student feel right at home.